 An employee is probationary for the first twelve (12) months of employment.
 A probationary employee shall have no seniority, except as otherwise provided for in this Agreement, until he/she has completed their required probationary period.
 Upon such completion, he/she shall acquire seniority retroactively from the date of employment.
 During the period of probation, no grievance may be filed by or on behalf of such employee regarding discharge or discipline.
 All appropriate PTO accruals will be available to probationary employees after 6 months of employment.
-Employees who are promoted into this bargaining unit from within the Division of Transportation shall not be required to serve an additional probationary period once the initial probationary period has been completed.
+Employees who are promoted within the bargaining unit shall not be required to serve an additional probationary period once the initial probationary period has been completed.